-- 1. In the left pane of the Management Console, click Management > Services Management. - On the Advanced Threats tab, under Agent Auto Update, click Off then click the Save Preferences.
+- 1. In the left pane of the Remote Management Console, click Management > Services Management. - On the Advanced Threats tab, under Agent Auto Update, click the Off button, then click the Save Preferences button.

 Events Management - Export Audit Events to a SIEM Server